Mark Goodman: Return to radio

 In 1989, Goodman returned to radio, working in Los Angeles on KMPC-FM, a rock radio station known as "The Edge."
 Over the next 10 years, he worked at alternative rock KROQ-FM and KYSR "Star 98.7" in Los Angeles; WKQX "Q101" and WLS-FM in Chicago; and KMXP "Mix 96.9" in Phoenix.

 In 1999, Goodman became senior VP of Music Programming for Soundbreak.com, an internet radio station.
 He developed the format, hired and trained the air staff and developed all the special programming that became available for syndication to other sites, including British Telecom Open World, As Seen In (Aaron Spelling's site), and Newgrounds.

-After the dot com crash, Goodman was offered a position on Sirius Satellite Radio on its Big 80s channel, along with the three living original MTV VJs, Nina Blackwood, Martha Quinn and Alan Hunter.
-Since starting there in 2004, Goodman has hosted shows on '80s on 8, Classic Rewind (late 1970s to early 1990s rock) and The Spectrum.
+In 2004, after the dot com crash, Goodman was offered a position on Sirius Satellite Radio on its Big '80s channel, along with the three living original MTV VJs, Nina Blackwood, Martha Quinn and Alan Hunter.
+Since starting there, Goodman has hosted shows on '80s on 8, Classic Rewind (late 1970s to early 1990s rock) and The Spectrum.

 Concurrent with his work at SiriusXM, Goodman supervised the music for several pilots for Fox television as well as for the Touchstone/ABC TV show Desperate Housewives.

 In the mid-2000s, Goodman was seen on VH-1 and VH-1 Classic doing interviews and hosting special programs while continuing to broadcast seven days per week on Sirius XM.

+Book

-In 2013, he and Blackwood, Hunter and Quinn co-authored the book "VJ: The Unplugged Adventures of MTV's First Wave," published by Atria Books.
-From 2016 to 2022, he hosted a weekday afternoon talk show on Sirius XM's music discussion channel "Volume."
+In 2013, Goodman, along with Blackwood, Hunter, and Quinn, co-authored the book "VJ: The Unplugged Adventures of MTV's First Wave", published by Atria Books.

+Sirius XM

+From 2016 to 2022, Goodman hosted a weekday afternoon talk show on Sirius XM's music discussion channel "Volume".